 When it comes to a clogged sink, it’s important to understand what steps you need to take to get it unclogged.
 It’s easy to further damage your home plumbing system when trying to fix your drain on your own.
 To avoid unnecessary clogs and ruining your pipes here are some facts and fiction about plugged drains:

 Regular plumbing maintenance & repairs are necessary (FACT)

 To avoid clogged drains, it is important for homeowners to take a look at their drains regularly.
 Every month you should inspect each drain in your home and use cleaning tools to get any gunk out.
 This will prevent overall buildup in your pipes and home plumbing system.
 Also pouring boiling water down your drain once a week can help keep everything moving in your pipes.
-If you are not able to resolve the issues with your plugged drain, we recommend contacting a professional plumber at Stephens Plumbing.
+If you are not able to resolve the issues with your plugged drain, we recommend contacting our professional plumber in Bolingbrook, IL or other areas.
 We offer drain cleaning and plumbing repair or installation services to help resolve small to large plumbing issues.

 Chemical products can damage your pipes (FACT)

 At a glance, commercial cleaning products seem like the perfect solution to fix a clog in your drain.
 They are relatively inexpensive and require just a simple trip to the store.
 But what are they really doing in your drain?
 The chemicals foam up in your pipes, which is a process that is supposed to break down whatever is clogging the drain.
 This reaction can end up doing more harm than good to your plumbing!
 The damage done by chemical products can turn a simple project into one that requires professional assistance.
 Instead of using chemicals, try a vinegar and baking soda solution followed by a hot water rinse.

 You can put anything down your garbage disposal (FICTION)